NAME AND LOCATION

 9.7 Committee Action.
 Action taken by a mail or electronic ballot in which a majority of Executive Committee members indicate their agreement in writing, or decided on a telephone conference call, shall constitute a valid action of the Committee and reported at the next regular Board meeting or via meeting minutes or ballot summary.

 10.1 Committees and Task Forces.
-The Chair, with advice of the President and the Board of Directors, shall appoint such Committees and Task Forces as are necessary and which are not in conflict with other provisions of these Bylaws.
+The Chair, with advice of the Executive Director and the Board of Directors, shall appoint such Committees and Task Forces as are necessary and which are not in conflict with other provisions of these Bylaws.
 The duties of any such Committees and Task Forces shall be outlined upon their appointment.
-The term of appointment shall be for one (1) year.
+The term of appointment shall be for one (1) year, unless otherwise noted.